Your Baby And Vitamin D

 Official recommendations for vitamin D supplementation for babies

-- In the US, the American Academy of Pediatrics conservatively (and controversially) recommend that ALL breastfed babies be given vitamin D supplements.
+- In the US, the American Academy of Pediatrics recommends that ALL breastfed babies be given vitamin D supplements.
 This is because, they say, breast milk does not contain enough vitamin D. (Formula milk is fortified with vitamin D, so this recommendation does not apply to formula-fed infants).

-Routine vitamin D supplementation is also recommended by the Ministry of Social Welfare in Sweden and the Canadian Pediatric Society.
+- Routine vitamin D supplementation for breastfed babies is also recommended by the NHS in the UK, the Scottish Government, the Ministry of Social Welfare in Sweden and the Canadian Pediatric Society.

-- The Ministry of Health in New Zealand offers vitamin D supplements only when a vitamin D deficiency is proven.
+- The Ministry of Health in New Zealand offers vitamin D supplements only when a there is a high risk of deficiency.

 Do any baby foods contain vitamin D?